Lotto, Lottery Software, Excel Spreadsheets: Programming, Strategies

 The 5th lotto number: 31 to 39.

-It is better to analyze larger data files.
+It is better to analyze larger lotto data files.
 More than 500 is best, in order to get as close as possible to the gambling formula.
-In general, in more than 60% of the drawings, the winning numbers will fall in the ranges we set above.
+In general, in more than 60% of the drawings, the winning lotto numbers will fall in the ranges we set above.
 While in Excel, you can sort data-5 by each column.
 You can see how numbers are distributed around the median.
 Click on the menu item Data, then Sort.
 Type the range $A$1:$A$500 (in the case of column A from drawing 1 to lotto drawing 500).

 Somebody started a thread on using SQL or Access to analyze the lottery.
 SQL is a database programming language.
 I pointed out that SQL is not very capable software of analyzing the lottery, since it does not have built-in statistical functions to satisfy such a requirement.
 I recommended instead the use of Excel, the spreadsheet that is bundled with Access in Microsoft Office Suite.

-First of all, I am not a software salesman.
-I only posted in the thread because I assumed the initial writer already had Excel on his PC.
-I showed how to use an Excel add-in: "Data Analysis".
-Its "Summary Statistics" generates very useful reports regarding lottery drawings files.
-You can read my post again.
-I need to mention now that my "findings" are, in fact, a consequence of the so-called "normal probability rule".
-The rule is in turn derived from the "Gaussian Distribution".
-The normal probability rule establishes the probability for an event in correlation with "the most probable result" in a probability distribution.
+I need to mention now that my findings are, in fact, a consequence of the so-called normal probability rule.
+The rule is in turn derived from the Gaussian (Normal) Distribution.
+The normal probability rule establishes the probability for an event in correlation with the most probable result in a probability distribution.
 A file with lottery drawings represents a probability distribution.
-The "median" is one of the most probable results in drawings series.
+The median is one of the most probable results in drawings series.

 Over 98% of the lotto numbers drawn in the 5th position are between 21 and 39 (again, approximately within 3 standard deviations).
 This is valid for one number position at a time.
 If I want the simultaneous probability of the 1st and 5th numbers, it is .97 x .98 = .95.
 There is a 95% probability that the 1st AND the 5th numbers will be between 1-18 AND 21-39.
 The simultaneous probability for ALL five lotto numbers was around 60% for my lotto-5 file.
 In over 60% of the drawings, the winning numbers were as follows: